Frequently Asked Questions

 - Review your individual degree audit ( )

-If a student drops or withdraws from a course during the third week to eighth week of classes, the student will receive a grade of "W" on the transcript and will be fee-liable for the course.
+If a student drops or withdraws from a course during the third week to thirteenth week of classes, the student will receive a grade of "W" on the transcript and will be fee-liable for the course.
 The student may use Self-Service during the semester to drop or withdraw from a course.
-After the eighth week of classes, a drop or withdrawal incurs an "F" on the student's transcript and the student is still fee-liable.
+After the thirteenth week of classes, a drop or withdrawal incurs an "F" on the student's transcript and the student is still fee-liable.
 FAU's Exceptional Circumstance Withdrawal and other relevant policy details are in the Academic Policies section of the University Catalog.

 Students can register as early as months prior to classes and as late as the first week of classes.
 Your appointment time is based on your seniority level at the University.
 Check the Advance Registration Schedule located on our web site at